HduDBSI/FRoM/README.md

 * The scan results from FRoMD on **all 4,799 comments** in an open-source project named Presto ([Presto v0.278](https://github.com/prestodb/presto/tree/0.278)).
 * Classification results and reasoning for 40 of these comments as provided by **ChatGPT-4o**.
+Note: All interactions with ChatGPT-4o were manually performed via the web interface, and the outputs were manually recorded.
+No automated scripts or bots were used.
 * Manual labels for these 40 comments.
 * Links to the corresponding code for these 40 comments.
+* Probability outputs from FRoMD for each comment, captured in four separate columns:

+  * `FRoMD_Prob_NON-SATD`: The probability that FRoMD assigns the comment to the **non-SATD** category.
+  * `FRoMD_Prob_DESIGN`: The probability that FRoMD assigns the comment to the **design debt** category.
+  * `FRoMD_Prob_IMPLEMENTATION`: The probability that FRoMD assigns the comment to the **implementation debt** category.
+  * `FRoMD_Prob_DEFECT`: The probability that FRoMD assigns the comment to the **defect debt** category.

 ## FRoMD (FRoM Detector)
 ### 📥 Download